Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Classical and quantum thermalization

 \section{Classical and quantum thermalization}

-This section briefly summarizes how standard approaches towards describing irreversibility and the approach of thermodynamic systems to equilibrium, necessarily employ so called epistemic restrictions.
-These are ultimately restrictions on what can be reliably known by any agent or investigator, in principle.
-Such restrictions enforce that only agent-specific or subjective accounts of thermalization and equilibrium remain tenable, which in quantum systems, further imply that a description of how single systems attain equilibrium is necessarily ignored, as is discussed presently.
+This section briefly summarizes how standard approaches towards describing irreversibility and the approach of thermodynamic systems to equilibrium, necessarily employ so-called \textit{epistemic restrictions}.
+These are ultimately restrictions on what can be reliably known by any agent or investigator.
+If the approach to equilibrium, as explained using the standard dynamical principles is to be understood as a law of nature, then such restrictions on knowledge must also hold in principle, a premise we reject.
+This section reviews how epistemic restrictions are employed in justifying irreversibility and equilibration in both classical and quantum systems.
+These arguments are agent-specific or subjective; in quantum systems, they further imply that any description of how an individual system dynamically thermalizes is necessarily ignored.